davidecatucci3/makemore-pwd/README.md

 # makemore-pwd
-makemore is ANN autoregressive model based on this paper: https://dl.acm.org/doi/pdf/10.5555/944919.944966, this project is inspired by @karpathy makemore project series, the aim of this model is to create memorable passwords (passwords that are not randomized like: sd34sfdf, !!jsdi33z but more like: Katia12, rock!, 1234, etc...)
+makemore is ANN autoregressive model based on this paper: https://dl.acm.org/doi/pdf/10.5555/944919.944966, this project is inspired by Andrej Karpathy makemore project series, the aim of this model is to create memorable passwords (passwords that are not randomized like: sd34sfdf, !!jsdi33z but more like: Katia12, rock!, 1234, etc...)

 ## Model architecture